RichMercer/TelligentInstanceManager/README.md

 We recommend that the path you install to is high up on your file system (e.g. `c:\TelligentInstances`) - if you install to a deep directory, you may encounter issues within Telligent Community due to Window's MAX_PATH length.

+### Packages

+After installation, you will need to place a Telligent Community zip package in the TelligentPackages folder in the install location.
+You can add as many packages as versions you want to support.

+### Licenses

+License files can be added to the Licenses folder to allow the installer to add the lincese during the install process.
+The files should be named Community[Version].xml with [Version] being the product major version number e.g. Community9.xml for Telligent Community 9.

 ## Usage

 #### To install an instance